hashicorp/terraform-google-terraform-enterprise/examples/shared-vpc-with-internal-load-balancer/README.md

 The compute resources which comprise the majority of the TFE Clustered infrastructure are created in the service project, similar to a single-project deployment.
-The notable exception in the use of the internal load balancer submodule rather than the external load balancer submodule.
+The notable exception is in the use of the internal load balancer submodule rather than the external load balancer submodule.